 All it means is that the monitor is not receiving a video signal from the computer.

 That’s a pretty simple explanation.
-In fact, from the display’s point of view, it’s a pretty simple situation: it’s expecting a signal, telling it what to display, and it’s not getting it.
+In fact, from the display’s point of view, it’s a pretty simple situation: it’s expecting a signal telling it what to display, and it’s not getting one.
 So it displays a message on its own to tell you what’s up.

 Like so many “simple” situations, there are many, many possible causes: